Available for pre-order are the eagerly anticipated Thompson Mainline coaches, produced by Darstaed and for sale exclusively through ourselves.

 All coaches are available to pre-order through the website, by email or over the phone with no deposits or upfront payments necessary.

-Release Date - We are currently expecting the first of the coaches to be available in Q1/2 of 2020.
+Release Date - We are currently expecting the first batch of coaches to arrive in March/April 2020, with all coach types and liveries being with us no later than October/November 2020.

 For a full brake down of all the coaches we are producing, click HERE

 Super detailed door hinges

 Kadee couplings as standard - link couplings available separately

 Brake ends and full brakes with detachable working (plug in) rear light